ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-5.md

 *   **Directional Steering:** If the feature is part of a more complex representation, one might want to modify the activation vector $$\mathbf{a}$$ in a specific direction $$\mathbf{d}_{\text{target}}$$ (which could be aligned with the feature itself, or a related concept): $$\mathbf{a}_{\text{steered}} = \mathbf{a}_{\text{original}} + \gamma \mathbf{d}_{\text{target}}$$.
 *   **Conditional Steering:** Modifying the feature only under specific input conditions to test context-dependent causal effects.

 **Applications and Interpretation:** Successful steering (i.e., observing the hypothesized downstream effect when the feature is enhanced) provides evidence for the feature's causal power.
-This has potential applications in model control, such as attempting to suppress undesirable behaviors (e.g., steer away from a "toxicity feature") or enhance desired ones (e.g., steer towards a "truthfulness feature"), though such applications require extreme caution and thorough validation.
+This has potential applications in model control and alignment.
+For instance, identifying and understanding safety-critical features (e.g., those related to detecting harmful content, as explored by **Templeton et al., 2024**, or features involved in model "jailbreaks" that bypass safety protocols, as discussed in Anthropic's April 2025 Circuits Update) is a high-priority research area.
+Intervention techniques like steering could, in principle, be used to attempt to suppress undesirable behaviors (e.g., steer away from a "toxicity feature" or a feature implicated in a jailbreak mechanism) or enhance desired ones (e.g., steer towards a "truthfulness feature").
+However, such applications require extreme caution and thorough validation to avoid unintended consequences and ensure genuine alignment rather than superficial behavioral changes.

 ### Considerations and Validity Threats for Interventions